mjmaenner/disabilitymeasures/pages/donotqualify.md

 Test of Language Development | non-free
 Test of Pretend Play (ToPP) | non-free
-The Child and Adolescent Symptom Inventory (CASI) | non-free The Developmental, Dimensional and Diagnostic Interview (3di) | non-free The Unstructured Imitation Assessment (UIA) | non-free TRIAD Social Skills Assessment | no publication / psychometric evaluation
+The Child and Adolescent Symptom Inventory (CASI) | non-free The Children's Assessment of Participation and Enjoyment (CAPE) | non-free The Developmental, Dimensional and Diagnostic Interview (3di) | non-free The Participation and Environment Measure for Children and Youth (PEM-CY) | non-free The Unstructured Imitation Assessment (UIA) | non-free TRIAD Social Skills Assessment | no publication / psychometric evaluation
 Vineland Scales of Adaptive Behavior | non-free